-- 1. The distances indicated in the third column of the above table are to be measured in metres from the animal yard or enclosure to the nearest dwelling, public hall, school, hospital, premises used for the manufacture, preparation, sale or storage of food or any other building listed. - 2.
-The distances indicated in the third column of the above table are to be measured in metres from the animal yard or enclosure to a dwelling, shop, office, factory, church or other place of public worship, workshop, school or public place in a city, town, village or other urban part of an area. - 3.
-The distance specified above may be varied by resolution of the Council and notified in writing to the occupier of the premises in specific cases. - 4.
+- The distances indicated in the third column of the above table are to be measured in metres from the animal yard or enclosure to the nearest dwelling, public hall, school, hospital, premises used for the manufacture, preparation, sale or storage of food or any other building listed. - 2.
+The distance specified above may be varied by resolution of the Council and notified in writing to the occupier of the premises in specific cases. - 3.
 Every property with livestock (includes pet pigs) must have a property identification code (PIC) number.
 Registration for a PIC number is completed through Local Land Services (LLS).